pyOpenSci/software-peer-review/about-peer-review/pyopensci-related-joss-ropensci.md

 pyOpenSci and [the Journal of Open Source Software (JOSS)](https://joss.theoj.org/) are complementary, partner organizations; and you don't have to chose one or the other!
-After a package to pyOpenSci has been reviewed and accepted by pyOpenSci you can chose to also register it with JOSS.
-JOSS has [more limited scope](https://joss.readthedocs.io/en/latest/review_criteria.html)  of the for packages that it will review.
-For instance while pyOpenSci will review and accept API wrappers, JOSS won't.
+After a package to pyOpenSci has been reviewed and accepted by pyOpenSci you can also choose to register it with JOSS.
+JOSS has [more limited scope](https://joss.readthedocs.io/en/latest/review_criteria.html) for packages that it will review.
+For instance, while pyOpenSci will review and accept API wrappers, JOSS won't.

 If your package is accepted by pyOpenSci and in scope for JOSS, JOSS will fast